Energetics has completed the evaluation of several major transportation electrification demonstration projects, undertaken by California utilities.

 The two decisions required the utilities to select a third-party evaluator to assess the success of each project and determine whether and how it could be scaled for the future.
 In response, the utilities issued a request for proposals for consultants to fulfill this role.
 The utilities selected an evaluation team led by Energetics and supported by the Cadmus Group, Idaho National Laboratory, National Renewable Energy Laboratory, and Davenergy Solutions.

 The evaluation team, led by California Program Director Ziga Ivanic, quantified each project’s potential for scale-up, determined which investments would have the most impact on accelerating technology adoption and reducing petroleum dependence, assessed societal and economic benefits for disadvantaged communities, and documented lessons learned to inform nearly $1 billion in investment in transportation electrification programs by these utilities over the next five years.

-In the spring of 2021, Energetics developed and submitted the final report, which is available on the SDG&E website.
+In the spring of 2021, Energetics completed the final report, which is available on the California Public Utilities Commission website under Program Evaluations.
 The evaluation provides insights and lessons learned from these deployments that will facilitate future transportation electrification efforts, both within California and across the nation.